All Episodes

 I would think you'd remember it.

-But this he may be a low information guy.
+But this may be a low-information guy.

-Folks, I I I got I got so scared yesterday.
+Folks, I got so scared yesterday.

-You know, my little cat, punkin, 16 years old, got pumpkin in 1997.
+You know, my little cat, Pumpkin, 16 years old, got pumpkin in 1997.

 She's an Abyssinian.

-And for most of Punkin's life, I think the breeder that we got pumpkin.
+And for most of Punkkin's life, I think the breeder that we got pumpkin from bred the cats for potential show.

 And there might have been some inbreeding for purity's sake.

-kidney infections or uh her kidneys produce, as it's been explained to me, crystals that clog up her urinary tract and make her think she's got to go to the bathroom when she doesn't.
+Oh, I'm having a metal block, not species, but as a anyway, Pumpkins always had urinary tract problems, kidney infections, or her kidneys produce, as it's been explained to me, crystals that clog up her urinary tract and make her think she's got to go to the bathroom when she doesn't.

-So she's constantly getting medicine for it, and frequent trips to the vet for her whole life.
+So she's constantly getting medicine for it and frequent trips to the vet for her whole life.

 But we'd reached a point a month ago where every antibiotic that had been given to her in pill form, she had built up a resistance to, and none of them worked.

-So we had to send her to the vet for a three-week spay stay in the cat hospital.
+So we had to send her to the vet for a three-week stay in the cat hospital.

-Had to get an injection of antibiotic twice a day at the cat hospital.
+And she had to get a shot twice a day, had to get an injection of antibiotic twice a day at the cat hospital.

 And the vet wanted to monitor her every day.

-That's why we uh couldn't do it at home, and it did some other things too.
+That's why we couldn't do it at home.

-And you know, at 16 years old, two injections a day.
+And, you know, at 16 years old, two injections a day.

-And she was she's been fine.
+And she was, she'd been fine.

-She actually a little mad as she always is, thinking that I abandoned her.
+She actually a little mad, as she always is, thinking that I abandoned her.

 I did.